Top 9 Reasons to Choose Managed WordPress Hosting

 Advanced Security

-Unlike other hosting options, your managed WordPress host will most likely provide support if your website falls into a hacker’s hands in addition to providing the tools to help prevent malware attacks.
+Unlike other hosting options, your managed WordPress host will most likely provide support if your website falls into a hacker’s hands, in addition to providing the tools to help prevent malware attacks.

 Testing Platforms

-With one click you can explore your dev site in as much detail as if it were real and push any changes you approve through to production.
+With one click, you can explore your dev site in as much detail as if it were real and push any changes you approve through to production.

 Premium DNS

-When an end-user types a domain name into their web browser, DNS servers convert requests to IP addresses, which determine which server they will reach.
+When an end-user types a domain name into their web browser, DNS servers convert requests to IP addresses, determining which server they will reach.
 The better the translation and server choice, the faster the user will be presented with their chosen website.
 Reliable DNS providers also protect your website from DDoS attacks.

 what makes managed wordpress hosting such a valuable investment